gandrademachine/gandrademachine/README.md

 ### Hi there

-I'm Gabriel Andrade, a computer engineer, master iin computational modeling  at Polythecnic Institute of Rio de Janeiro State U.
-and a EDH player in my free time.
+I'm Gabriel Andrade, a computer engineer, master in computational modeling  at Polythecnic Institute of Rio de Janeiro State U. and a EDH player in my free time.
+Update:
+- Now I'm a Phd student in computational modeling  at Polythecnic Institute of Rio de Janeiro State U.

 - I’m contributing openMVG with trinocular geometry (check trifocal library) and building python openHSA (my personal Hamiltonian system analysis python package)